 Suitable for:

-Digital financial service with robo-advisor
+Digital financial services with robo-advisor

 In 2015, Hong Kong-based 8 Securities launched one of Asia's first robo-advisors in Japan, followed in 2016 by Money Design Co. under the brand name THEO and WealthNavi.
 In 2017, Singapore-based StashAway received a capital markets services license from the Monetary Authority of Singapore.
 In May 2020, Webull received SEC approval to launch a robo-advisor.

-The costs in Germany for robo-advisors can be divided into costs for asset management, i.e. the actual robo-service, and - in the case of fund-based robo-advisors - the ongoing costs for the funds.
+The costs for robo-advisors in Germany can be divided into costs for asset management, i.e. the actual robo-service, and – in the case of fund-based robo-advisors – the ongoing costs for the funds.

 Launch of the first robo-advisor with Betterment